 IAR 502 Advanced Interior Architecture II (6)

-IAR 602 Advanced Interior Design III (6)
+IAR 602 Advanced Interior Architecture III (6)

 Required Core Courses (6 hours)

-IAR 645 Seminar in Interior Architecture (3)
+IAR 645 Introduction to Scholarship in Interior Architecture (3)

 Electives in Area of Specialization (27-33 hours)

-With prior approval by the Director of Graduate Study or the student’s thesis chair, a student will select a minimum of 27 hours in this area from the IAR courses or from other 500 and 600 level courses taught in related areas in other departments.
+With prior approval by the Director of Graduate Study or the student’s thesis chair, a student will select a minimum of 27 hours in this area from the IAR courses or other 500 and 600 level courses taught in related areas in other departments.